 Share your goals and KPIs with the whole organisation so everyone is on the same page and able to evaluate the results achieved so far now.

 💡Don’t forget your employees!
 Make sure that your program helps them build their personal brand and position themselves as experts in your industry.
 Define with your employees personal objectives they want to achieve by participating in the program.

 3. Plan Your Content Strategy

 Content is key when it comes to employee advocacy.
-How can you expect your employees to share company-related content if this content is not engaging?
+Think about tit: how can you expect your employees to share company-related content if this content is not engaging?

 Don’t forget to use in-house content but also third-party content that will sound less promotional.
 Indeed, Internet users tend to be fed up with corporate messaging: 83% of Internet users would like to be able to filter ads they see.

 That’s not surprising that social media platforms keep updating their algorithms to push more videos into users’ news feeds.
 Remember what Mark Zuckerberg already said back in 2014: “We see a world that is video first with video at the heart of all our apps and services.”

 💡Did you know that your employees could contribute to your content strategy?
 Your employees are proud to be associated with your brand so give them the opportunity to share their own thoughts and experience, invite them to create their own posts!

 4. Invest in a Proper Training Program